FairgateLabs/bitvmx-hackathon-games/README.md

-# BitVMX Hackathon Games
+# BitVMX - Add Numbers Game

-Add Numbers game is a BitVMX-based game where two players compete to solve a mathematical challenge.
+Add Numbers is a BitVMX-based game where two players compete to solve a mathematical addition.
 The game uses Bitcoin's dispute resolution protocol to ensure fair play and automatic fund distribution.
-You can see more detail at [GAME_FLOW.md](GAME_FLOW.md)

-The backend is located in the `/backend` directory, is developed using Rust with the Axum framework to provide REST APIs and interact with Bitvmx client using Tarpc.
-For more information about the backend, please refer to the [Backend README](./backend/README.md).

-The frontend can be found in the `/frontend` directory, is built using TypeScript with React framework and interact with the backend trough Next.js APIs.
-For more information about the frontend, please refer to the [Frontend README](./frontend/README.md).

-You can see how it looks like at [GAME_PLAY.md](GAME_PLAY.md)
+To understand more deeply about BitVMX and the game flow, please visit [Game Flow Readme](GAME_FLOW.md) To undestand how to play the game go to [Game Play Readme](GAME_PLAY.md)

 ## ⚠️ Disclaimer

-This library is currently under development and may not be fully stable.
-It is not production-ready, has not been audited, and future updates may introduce breaking changes without preserving backward compatibility.
+This repository was created as an example for the Berlin Hackathon.
+It is intended solely for demonstration purposes and has not been audited or tested in a production environment.

+## About This Repository

+This repository hosts an Add Numbers game application, composed of both backend and frontend components.
+The backend, located in the `/backend` directory, is crafted using Rust and the Axum framework to deliver REST APIs and facilitate communication with the BitVMX client via Tarpc.
+For detailed information, please consult the [Backend Readme](./backend/README.md).

+The frontend resides in the `/frontend` directory and is developed using Next.js.
+It serves as the user interface and communicates with the backend.
+For further details, refer to the [Frontend Readme](./frontend/README.md).

 ## Prerequisites